chris-oleson/bluprint/README.md

-# VuFi
+# bluprint
-VuFi is a web application for automatically tracking and visualizing your financial data.
+bluprint is a web application boilerplate for shipping new apps quickly

 ## Local development configuration